ahmetyanik/JavaScriptFinalProject/README.md

 One of the important features of the project is to keep the system running continuously by catching possible error situations.

 ## Preview

+There are three main groups in the system.
+These:

+     • Director
+     • Teachers
+     • Students.

+These people can do their own operations on their own pages.
+For example, while the director can create a new class, this is not possible for the student.

+There are also common operations such as changing passwords, sending messages and accessing personal information.

+## Some prominent features of the system

 ### Desktop